aimer63/fire/docs/config.md

   **Note:**

+  - year 0 must always have a rebalance to set initial weights.
   - The sum of weights for each rebalance must be 1.0.
   - Each year can only have one rebalance event scheduled.
   - There must be a rebalance at year 0 to set initial weights.